Moravske Toplice: Geography

 Moravske Toplice is located in the Prekmurje region of Slovenia, on the border of two different landscape units, the hilly region known as Goričko (lit. 'the uplands') and the flatlands known as Ravensko (lit. 'the flatlands').
 The center of the village is located on both sides of regional road no. 442, on a flat area (about 190 m above sea level).
 The terrain rises to the north, reaching the foothills of Goričko.
 The highest point in the territory of the settlement is Kamena gorica (lit. 'stony hill', 317 m).
 A low, sloping range between the valleys of Lipnica and Mostec creeks reaches its highest elevation at Rdeči breg (lit. 'red hill', 277 m).
 Several streams run south from the hills and merge on the southern edge of Moravske Toplice; the most important is the Lipnica, which is fed by Mostec and Ribnjek creeks and is a tributary of the Ledava River.

 Demographics

 The demographic evolution of Moravske Toplice has been documented through modern population censuses conducted regularly since 1881, first by the Hungarian state and later by the Yugoslav and Slovenian authorities.

 After a period of growth in the last decades of the 19th century, the population declined after 1900, mainly due to outward migration, reaching its historical low point in 1971.
 Strong population growth in the last third of the 20th century can be attributed to the changes that followed the discovery of thermal water.
 Moravske Toplice's development diverged from that of the surrounding rural settlements, and the village gradually evolved into a thermal resort.
 Due to new job opportunities in the service sector and better living standards, migration attractiveness has increased.
 These trends continued into the first decades of the 21st century.

+The village was populated by Slovenians throughout its history, but the first census in 1881 also showed a small Hungarian presence (82 people, 12 percent of the population).
+In later censuses, the village remained almost exclusively Slovenian, but the proportion of those who could speak Hungarian was growing (30% in 1900, 44% in 1910).
+This peaked in 1941, when 55 percent of the population was able to speak Hungarian.
+Bilingualism disappeared in the decades following World War II.
+The proportion of Lutherans was 74 percent in 1882, the rest of the population was Catholic.
+In the following decades, the proportion of Lutherans was even higher, but in 1941 it stood again at 74 percent.